seedstack/samples/README.md

 * [Catalog](https://github.com/seedstack/catalog-microservice-sample).
 A REST microservice exposing the API of a product catalog, based on the e-commerce domain model.
 * [E-commerce web client](https://github.com/seedstack/ecommerce-client-sample).
 A W20 client for the catalog microservice.
 * [Simple WS](https://github.com/seedstack/simple-ws-sample).
 A simple Web-Service exposing product information, based on the e-commerce domain model.

+# Issue tracking

+All issues regarding SeedStack samples are aggregated on [this Waffle board](https://waffle.io/seedstack/samples).

 # Copyright and license